 Beneath the map, you will find a list of all the segments recorded on your ride.

-- Can view information about that segment, your segment effort, as well as star the segment.
+- You'll be able to view information about that segment, and your segment effort, as well as star a segment.

 - At the bottom of the list, you'll see the option to Show Hidden Efforts, which will display any hidden segments on your ride - which you can then unhide.
 You'll also see a button to create a new segment and to learn more about segments.

-Strava subscribers can hover any segment to do a few things:
+Strava subscribers can hover over any segment to do a few things:

 - The segment will be highlighted in blue on the map, and the portion of your ride's elevation profile represented by the segment in dark gray.

-- You will be shown a numerical value for your segment effort intensity score (if available) and give you the option to Hide that segment from your list.
+- You will be shown a numerical value for your segment effort intensity score (if available), and you will be given the option to Hide that segment from your list.

 - A segment effort detail panel will open within the full segment list on your activity overview.
-This panel will show you detailed information about that segment effort, including the "Top 10" leaderboard with default filters based on your account preferences.
+This panel will show detailed information about that segment effort, including the "Top 10" leaderboard with default filters based on your account preferences.

-- You can further filter the results displayed, set a goal on that segment, or analyze your effort on that segment (more on this in the Analysis section of this article).
-Clicking View Full Leaderboard will navigate you away from your activity page, and will take you to the segment page on Strava.
+- You can further filter the results displayed, set a goal for that segment, or analyze your effort in that segment (more on this in the Analysis section of this article).
+Clicking View Full Leaderboard will navigate you away from your activity page and will take you to the segment page on Strava.